B0neShAd0w/Hacktoria/Rabbit Hole.md

 ---

-#### ⚠️ Disclaimer: Due to the length of this writeup I am NOT including the dead ends and rabbit holes I encountered on my way to complete this contract, only the steps required to solve this incredibly fun contract.
+#### *⚠️ Due to the length of this writeup I am NOT including the dead ends and rabbit holes I encountered on my way to complete this contract, only the steps required to solve this incredibly fun and difficult contract.*

-#### *Note: Do not overlook the obvious - avoid Rabbit Holes...*
+##### *Note: Do not overlook the obvious - avoid Rabbit Holes...* 🐰

 ### Step 01: